-Be UR Self
+Be UR self

-It takes all kinds of different minds, everyone is unique and we want you to use yours.
-We want to be a diverse and inclusive organisation putting the "you are" in UR.
+We recognise and value that everyone is unique and that we all have different minds.
+We want to use your difference so that we can harness your unique talent.
+To that end we are a diverse and inclusive organisation as we put the 'you are' into UR.
 Our success is based on the diversity and uniqueness that each person brings to the organisation and on the willingness of staff to accept and value one another.
-This approach helps us protect consumers to make a positive difference to all households and businesses in Northern Ireland.
+This approach helps us protect consumers by making a positive difference to all households and businesses in Northern Ireland.